mmcintyre1/its-my-notes/tech_books/operating-systems-three-easy-pieces.md

 #### overlap
 {: .no_toc }
 - when dealing with I/O (or any blocking task), it is good to kick off the blocking task then switch, or to overlap executions

+### Multi-Level Feedback Queue (MLFQ)
+- for most jobs, we won't know length of jobs, so 1) how do we optimize for turnaround time, and 2) how do we make a system feel responsive for interactive users?
+- multi-level feedback queue has multiple levels of queues, and uses feedback to determine priority of given job
+-  instead of demanding _a priori_ knowledge of the nature of a job, it observes the execution of a job and prioritizes it accordingly.
+-  manages to achieve the best of both worlds: it can deliver excellent overall performance (similar to SJF/STCF) for short-running interactive jobs, and is fair and makes progress for long-running CPU-intensive workloads
+- many systems, including BSD UNIX derivatives, Solaris, and Windows NT and subsequent Windows operating systems use a form of MLFQ as their base scheduler

+general rules outlined:
+- **Rule 1:** If Priority(A) > Priority(B), A runs (B doesn’t).
+- **Rule 2:** If Priority(A) == Priority(B), A & B run in round-robin fashion using the time slice (quantum length) of the given queue.
+- **Rule 3:** When a job enters the system, it is placed at the highest priority (the topmost queue).
+- **Rule 4:** Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (i.e., it moves down one queue).
+- **Rule 5:** After some time periodS, move all the jobs in the system to the topmost queue.